by Sebastian R. Fama

 Psalm 93:2 refutes this idea when it refers to God as being eternal.
 John 4:24 refutes this idea when it proclaims, "God is Spirit."
 And Numbers 23:19 proclaims: "God is not man, that he should lie, neither the son of man that he should repent."
 Mormons are polytheists.
 That is, they believe there is more than one god.
 However, they only worship the god of this world.
 They see Jesus and the Holy Spirit as being subordinate gods to God the Father

 Mormons believe that marriages sealed in a Mormon temple go on into eternity.
 But when asked about this very issue Jesus said that those in heaven "neither marry nor are given in marriage" (Luke 20:27-35).
 Curiously enough Mormons can have their eternal marriages unsealed so they can divorce.
 This is also a contradiction of Scripture.
 In Mark 10:10-12 Jesus calls divorce and remarriage adultery.

 The present Mormon teaching on abortion not only contradicts the Bible but previous Mormon teaching as well.
 As late as 1988 they taught that abortion is wrong except to save the life of the mother.
-In 1992 that all changed.
-That year’s edition of Gospel Principles allows for abortion in cases of incest and cases where the fetus is known to have severe defects.
+In 1992 they allowed women to procure abortions for cases of incest and in cases where the fetus is known to have severe defects.

-One of the most outrageous teachings of Mormonism has been that being born with dark skin is a curse or punishment.
-To quote the Book of Mormon:
+The Book of Mormon teaches that being born with dark skin is a curse or punishment:

 And it came to pass that I beheld, after they had dwindled in unbelief they became a dark, and loathsome, and a filthy people, full of idleness and all manner of abominations (1 Nephi 12:23)